mrd-T/mini_redis/Readme.md

   - [x] SDK
     - [x] Python

-> Only commonly used redis commands are supported.
+> 🔍 Only commonly used redis commands are supported.
 The other implementations can refer to `src/redis_wrapper/redis_wrapper.cpp`.
 If you need more commands, please submit a pull request.

-# Develop
-If you want to contribute to the project, please check the [issues](https://github.com/ToniXWD/toni-lsm/issues).
-Also, you can concat me by emial: xwdtoni@126.com

 ## Redis Resp
 Currently, the project only supports a subset of the Redis Resp protocol.
 The supported commands are listed above.
 You can add more commands by following the existing implementations in `src/redis_wrapper/redis_wrapper.cpp`.

-## SDK Development
+## 🧪 SDK Development
 If you want to develop a new SDK for the project, please refer to the existing SDKs in `src/sdk/`.
 Curently, we only have a Python SDK.
 You can use build the python sdk as following:
 ```bash
 cd sdk